sensu/sensu-remediation-handler/README.md

 spec:
   command: sudo systemctl start nginx
   publish: false
-  interval: 10 # interval is not used, but required
+  interval: 10 # interval is required but not used
   subscriptions: []
 ```